Visual-Studio-Coder/Recap/README.md

 ---

-Why not download our previous app, [QR Share Pro](https://apps.apple.com/us/app/qr-share-pro/id6479589995)?
+Why not download my previous app, [QR Share Pro](https://apps.apple.com/us/app/qr-share-pro/id6479589995)?
 It's 100% free, no ads, no in-app purchases, doesn't sell your data or track you, and is [open-source on GitHub](https://github.com/visual-studio-coder/qr-share-pro).